AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-59-Dark-Web-Monitoring.md

 ## Why It Matters
 From an attacker's side, the dark web provides a marketplace for everything needed to conduct attacks — stolen credentials for initial access, exploit kits, malware-as-a-service, and even targeted attack services against specific organizations.
 Understanding this ecosystem helps defenders anticipate what attackers have access to.

+From a defender's side, dark web monitoring provides the earliest possible warning of credential exposure and data breaches — often before the organization itself knows they've been compromised.
+The average time between a breach occurring and an organization discovering it independently is measured in months.
+Dark web monitoring can compress that to hours, dramatically reducing the window attackers have to exploit stolen data before defenders respond.